 This class outline is subject to change.
 Students are expected to stay abreast of coursework through regular attendance at class.

 SEPTEMBER

-- 10 Course Introduction and Keats, "On First Looking into Chapman's Homer" (p.
-4) - 12 Shakespeare, Sonnet 116 ("Let me not to the marriage of true minds", p.
-934); Barrett Browning, "How Do I Love Thee?" (p.
-936)
+- Course Introduction and Keats, "On First Looking into Chapman's Homer" (p.
+4) - 11 Shakespeare, Sonnet 116 ("Let me not to the marriage of true minds", p.
+934)